crashmoney/obsidian-typewriter/.github/ISSUE_TEMPLATE/bug-report-template.md

 ## Information
  - OS: [e.g. iOS]
- - Version of Typewriter: [e.g. v1.0.9]

-Add other context about the problem here
+Add other context about the problem here.
+(Please make sure you've updated the theme before opening an issue.)

 ## Suggestions/Workarounds
 Add any suggestions/workarounds on how to resolve the issue here.